Robertson wary of Cyprus and 'toughest group'

 What they said

 Scotland head coach Steve Clarke: "Cyprus are a good team.
-I worked with Temuri at Newcastle and his teams are always good and well-organised.
+I worked with Temuri at Newcastle and his teams are always good and well organised.

 "They had a good result in their last friendly game - they went to Israel and won 3-2 and we know how difficult it is there.
 They will be tough opponents, but we have to win the game.
 When you play the lesser seeded teams, you want to win those games."